Tahlee, New South Wales

 Tahlee is a suburb of the Mid-Coast Council local government area in the Hunter and Mid North Coast regions of New South Wales, Australia, located on the northern shores of Port Stephens.
 The suburb is sparsely populated with the only significant population centre being the historic pastoral property of Tahlee, from which the suburb takes its name.
 The remainder of the suburb is primarily undeveloped bushland.

 History

 Earliest inhabitants

-The earliest inhabitants of this area were the Worimi people tribe.
+The earliest inhabitants of this area were the Worimi people.
 Tahlee comes from the local Aboriginal word, Tarlee, meaning "sheltered from the wind and above water".
 Early relationships between the original inhabitants and white settlers were relatively harmonious.
 In fact, the Australian Agricultural Company (AA Co) would not have succeeded without their help.
 Tahlee's history since the AA Co's first settlers arrived in 1826 has been inextricably linked to the property of Tahlee, which is located at the southeastern corner of the suburb, adjacent to Port Stephens.